timgabets/electron-atm/README.md

 ### jQuery?
 Why not [React](https://facebook.github.io/react/)?

-To me, [React](https://facebook.github.io/react/) is good for building user-interface-specific applications, while this application is considered as backend-centric (having tons of the protocol-specific code in the backend).
+To me, [React](https://facebook.github.io/react/) is good for building user-interface-specific applications, while this application is considered as backend-centric (i.e. having tons of the protocol-specific code in the backend).
 As always, it started as a simple Electron app with "just a little jQuery", but now it's a [whole mess](https://github.com/timgabets/electron-atm/blob/master/src/listeners/window.js) of event-handlers and SetInterval functions, that already need to be rewritten.
 So, if you're brave enough to redesign it all using React, please send me a pull request! ;)

 ### Why not ES6?